As an Amazon Associate we earn from qualifying purchases.

 Enter Tim Ferriss.

-Tim Ferriss is the best-selling author of the “4-Hour [Blank]” books (Workweek, Body, and Chef).
+Tim Ferriss is the best-selling author of the “4-Hour [Blank]” (paid link) books (Workweek, Body, and Chef).
 He has developed a remarkable system - a plan of attack - to learn and acquire any new skill in as little time as possible, and it goes by the acronym D.S.S.S.
 Ferriss has successfully used it for cooking, language acquisition, tango dancing, martial arts, and a wide variety of other skills.

 D - Deconstruct